uQr/cordova-docs/articles/tutorial-gulp/tutorial-gulp-readme.md

 Then, set an environment variable named **CORDOVA_CACHE** so that it points to the location on your build server that you want to use to cache multiple versions of cordova-lib and Cordova platforms.

-See the [Team Foundation Services 2015](./tutorial-team-build/tfs2015.md) tutorial for a specific example.
+See the [Jenkins](./tutorial-team-build/Jenkins.md) tutorial for a specific example.